WHAT IS ACH?

 ACH transfers process within a few business days but offer a higher level of protection than many other payment methods.
 In addition to fraud protection, using this method means you can stop or alter your payments through the ACH Network even after sending the funds.
 If your business sends incorrect information, you can review and stop the transaction, giving you tighter control over your funds.

 Many businesses still have outdated and inefficient methods of accepting, processing and posting called-in, mailed-in, and even in-person payments from their customers.
-Using the Checkissuing ACH Processing Service, can efficiently resolve these issues.
+Using the Checkissuing ACH Processing Service, powered by the ACHTRANSFERS platform can efficiently resolve these issues.

 HOW CHECKISSUINGS ACH SYSTEM WORKS

 Using the Checkissuing Systems, upload or automate through our API a data file that contains your Payees Name, Banking information or Email Address, and the Amount you want to transfer them.
 Checkissuing verifies the validity of data fields to ensure the entries have the correct character count, format, and structure.
 This reduces virtually all likelihood that payments will be rejected due to incorrect information.